kevintpeng/Learn-Something-Every-Day/Research-Papers/1998 Pagerank.md

 # [PageRank 1998](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf)
-#datascience

-An algorithm, the basis of Google, that ranks relative importance of web pages based on traffic and connectivity on the graph
+An algorithm, the basis of Google, that ranks relative importance of web pages based on traffic and connectivity on the graph.
+One major consideration of this study is that web pages are free from quality control and are influenced by profit seeking ventures.
 - we represent the internet as a graph of nodes (pages) and directed edges (links)
 - forward links are known for a given page, but total number of backlinks cannot be guaranteed
 - total backlinks in a good estimator of importance in academia but not as reliable for the web